Things To Do In London In The Summer Holidays 2026

 PLAYGROUNDS: If the weather's playing ball, you can count on a playground to bring a smile to children's faces — and they're usually free!
 Check out our map of playgrounds in central London: there are more than you might think, and many are located handily near tourist attractions so you can burn off some excess energy on a day out.

 MUSEUMS: Plenty of London's museums are free entry all year round, and while you may have to pay for temporary exhibitions, there's generally plenty to entertain all ages in the permanent collections.
 Try the Science Museum for aeroplanes, Natural History Museum for animals, and London Museum Docklands for the Mudlarks interactive gallery.
-Check booking requirements before you go, and be aware that you may have to queue during school holidays.
+Do book ahead in the school holidays though, otherwise you might find yourselves in a very long queue!

 FREE MAZE: Ever been to the Brent Lodge Park Millennium Maze?
-It's constructed of 2,000 yew trees, has been around for more than two decades, and is free to visit.
-It's a 10-minute walk from Hanwell station on the Elizabeth line, and there's a free playground and Hanwell Zoo (small entry fee) right next door.
+The labyrinth is constructed of 2,000 yew trees, has been around for more than two decades, and is free to visit.
+It's a 10-minute walk from Hanwell station on the Elizabeth line, and there's a free playground, plus Hanwell Zoo (small entry fee) next door.

 Family-friendly day trips from London this summer